mystist/inputTip/README.md

 Add options: `blurHidden`, `clickSelect` and `escHidden`.
 Rewrite the structure of inputTip.
 Add event: `option` which use to get/set the options, just like jQueryUI used.
-Add event: `refresh` to refresh your tip and you set some options.
+Add event: `refresh` to refresh your tip after you set some options.
 So, If your dataSourceList is yet to initialized, the tip will show out the loading msg, which can get a better UE.

 Just like: